Icebocce Court Standard Rules

 Teams

-1. A team on the court has 4 players maximum (2 stationed at each end of the court) with each player throwing 2 disks.
-Players are not allowed to switch ends during a game.
-A team may have one or more substitute (alternate) players on the team.
-(For mixed teams a team on the court consists of 2 women maximum and 2 men maximum at all times.)
+- A team on the court has a maximum of 4 players – 2 stationed at each end of the court – with each player throwing 2 dysks.
+Players are not allowed to switch during a game.
+A team may have one or more substitute (alternative) players on the team.
+(For mixed teams, a team on the court consists of 2 women maximum and 2 men maximum at all times.)

-2. A team may play a match if only 2 or 3 players are present, however, no player is permitted to throw more than 2 disks (a penalty of 2 disks per missing player).
+- A team may play a match if only 2 or 3 players are present, however, no player is permitted to throw more than 2 dysks (a penalty of 2 dysks per missing player).
 A team without at least two players present at the scheduled game start time forfeits the game with zero points and the opponent is awarded 12 points.

 Coin Toss